m-01101101/crypto-analytics/README.md

-# crypto-analytics
+# Crypto Analytics

-An overview of tools and data available
+An overview of tools and data available.

+Something missing, incoorect or unclear?
+Raise an issue, create a Pull Request, let's make this better.

 ## Data providers